Sivaan66/Project---Pizza_sales/README.md

 ORDER BY 2 DESC;
 ```
 ### 8.Group the orders by date and calculate the average number of pizzas ordered per day.
+Knowing average number of pizzas orderd per day can help comparing our business  growth to other stores because it's not monopoly.
 ``` sql
 SELECT
     ROUND(AVG(orders_per_day), 0)